 To the extent the budget deficit is brought about by intentional non-government net saving, it will not create an inflationary impulse, because this portion of the currency on issue is demanded as a form of saving rather than a source of spending power.
 However, if the budget deficit exceeds the non-government sector's desired level of net saving, there will be inflation and a reduction in the value of the currency.

 The 'right' level of government deficit expenditure, from the perspective of MMT, is the amount just sufficient to enable non-government net saving intentions while still purchasing all the output it is possible to produce at current prices (i.e. without causing inflation).
-If deficit expenditure is below this level, unemployment results (See Parable of a Monetary Economy for an illustration of this concept).
+If deficit expenditure is below this level, unemployment results.
 If deficit expenditure goes beyond this point, there will be inflation and a decline in the value of the currency.

 This aspect of the modern monetary theorists' approach is explained in an excellent book chapter by Pavlina Tcherneva: